-- Follow the prompts, answer all questions and provide your Tax File Number (TFN)
+- Follow the prompts, answer all questions and provide your Tax File Number (TFN), USI (Unique Student Identifier)

-- Click Submit Form to accept your CSP and apply for HECS-HELP
+- Click Submit Form to accept your Commonwealth Supported Place (CSP) and apply for HECS-HELP

 Eligible New Zealand Special Category Visa holders will need to apply for HECS-HELP by contacting Student HQ and providing evidence of their eligibility.
 Please refer to our New Zealand HELP eligibility page for further information.